 However, AAA isn’t your only roadside assistance option.
 Go ahead and shop around for the best price.
 Just be sure you choose a reputable company that’s going to be accepted by local towing providers.

 3. Ask Credit Card Company

 However, you will want to carefully read the conditions that come with the plan.
 You might need to stick to a limit of calls.
 After that, you could be charged full price.
-Additionally, your credit card company might only provide discounts on the towing service instead of covering the whole bill.
-Still, you should be able to save a decent amount of money when everything is finished.
+Additionally, your credit card company might only provide discounts on the towing service, instead of covering the whole bill.
+Still, you should be able to save a decent amount of money when everything is said and done.

 4. Shop Around for Best Rates